Particular/docs.particular.net/nservicebus/bridge/configuration.md

 ### Automatic queue provisioning

+> [!NOTE]
-NOTE: This option requires the bridge to have administrative privileges for the queuing systems used and is not recommended for production scenarios.
+> This option requires the bridge to have administrative privileges for the queuing systems used and is not recommended for production scenarios.

 Automatic queue creation is enabled by configuring the bridge as follows: